2i2c-org/infrastructure/deployer/README.md

-│ exec-homes-shell                    Pop an interactive shell with the home directories of the given hub mounted on   │ │                                     /home                                                                            │ │ exec-hub-shell                      Pop an interactive shell in the hub pod                                          │ │ generate-helm-upgrade-jobs          Analyse added or modified files from a GitHub Pull Request and decide which      │ │                                     clusters and/or hubs require helm upgrades to be performed for their *hub helm   │ │                                     charts or the support helm chart.                                                │
+│ exec-homes-shell                    Pop an interactive shell with the home directories of the given hub mounted on   │ │                                     /home                                                                            │ │ exec-hub-shell                      Pop an interactive shell in the hub pod                                          │ │ generate-cluster                    Automatically generate the files required to setup a new cluster on a specific   │ │                                     cloud provider                                                                   │ │ generate-helm-upgrade-jobs          Analyse added or modified files from a GitHub Pull Request and decide which      │ │                                     clusters and/or hubs require helm upgrades to be performed for their *hub helm   │ │                                     charts or the support helm chart.                                                │